-- a) Funding received for supporting high performance athletes through either direct support to individual athletes or to support high performance programming.
-Deferred amount will be recognized as high performance program expenses are incurred in the subsequent year. - b) Funding received for activities related to the Build Belonging Project.
-Deferred amount recognized this year as project expenses were incurred. - c) Program funding received and deferred for 2024 programming. - d) Ontario High Performance Sport Initiative (OHPSI) funding received from Canadian Sport Institute Ontario (CSIO).
-Deferred amount related to expenses to be incurred subsequent to year-end. - e) In 2015, the Organization received funds from Ontario Rugby Referees Society (ORRS) for referee development support.
-In the current year, all funds from ORRS have been utilized and recognized as revenue.
-Under the funding terms, the Organization can spend no more than \$5,000 per year. - f) Rugby Canada funding provided to Rugby Ontario to facilitate Blue Card training for Match Officials.
-Funds will be used in 2024 to offset Educator costs to complete the training sessions.
+- a) Program funding received and deferred for 2025 programming. - b) The funding term extends over two fiscal years.
+The portion being deferred is for expenses to be incurred in the subsequent year, but takes place within the funding term. - c) Funding received for supporting high performance athletes through either direct support to individual athletes or to support high performance programming.
+Deferred amount will be recognized as high performance program expenses are incurred in the subsequent year. - d) Ontario High Performance Sport Initiative (OHPSI) funding received from Canadian Sport Institute Ontario (CSIO).
+Deferred amount related to expenses to be incurred in the subsequent year. - e) Rugby Canada funding provided to Rugby Ontario to facilitate Blue Card training for Match Officials.
+Funds will be used in 2025 to offset Educator costs to complete the training sessions.

-RUGBY ONTARIO NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2023
+RUGBY ONTARIO NOTES TO FINANCIAL STATEMENTS